SimonPierreC/MVA-DLMI-2025---Histopathology-OOD-classification/README.md

     cd ~/MVA-DLMI-2025---Histopathology-OOD-classification
     py main.py
    ```
-2. select in the commande line you want to run and test :
+2. select in the commande line you the model you want to run and test (see report for more details):
 <pre>Select a model to train:
 3. BaseLine
 4. CutMix